robotomize/tg-chat-id-bot/README.md

 # tg-chat-id-bot
-Get ny chat id for telegram notifications
+Get any chat id for telegram notifications